 Human Scent

-he smell of humans will deter wild predators.
-If you having a haircut, you could leave the clippings around the coop.
-Old clothing left near the coop will leave a human scent, or you could even pee nearby!
+The smell of humans will deter wild predators.
+If you are having a haircut, you could leave the clippings around the coop.
+Old clothing left near the coop will also leave a human scent, or you could even pee nearby!

 Pets such as cats and dogs will usually learn to live in harmony with chickens, however keep a close eye if you chickens are a new addition.
 It’s a good idea to remove any dense vegetation near your coop, as this allows predators to use it as cover to stalk their prey.

-A guard dog will act as a warning to most predators who will avoid any confrontation.
+Some animals are naturally protective and can provide additional security.
+Consider adding a trusted companion for your chickens, such as a dog or goose, to help deter predators.
+A guard dog will act as a warning to most predators, who will avoid any confrontation.
 Similarly, a dog’s bark will alert you to any nearby animals.
 Make sure your dog is chicken friendly!

 Noisy poultry such as geese will quickly alert you to any predators lurking.
 Llamas and alpacas are also good guard animals and will chase off a fox.
 If you have the room to keep them, you could also enjoy profiting from their fleece.